swarajbachu/userbubble/internal-docs/customer-integration-guide.md

 A: Yes!
 The SDK only runs in the browser, so it works with Next.js, Remix, etc.

 **Q: Can I customize the feedback widget appearance?**
 A: Yes!
-Go to your organization settings in InputHive dashboard.
+Go to your organization settings in critichut dashboard.

 **Q: Is there a cost per user?**
-A: No!
-InputHive pricing is based on organizations, not identified users.
+A: No! critichut pricing is based on organizations, not identified users.

 ---